-The school's SENCO is working towards The National Award for SENCOs.
-All staff within school go through a continual process of enhancing their professional Development through a variety of CPD, which is recorded internally.
+The schools' Inclusion Lead has achieved The National Award for SENCOs / NPQSEND (2017).
+All staff within school go through a continual process of enhancing their Professional Development through a variety of CPD, which is recorded internally.

 5.10 Securing equipment and facilities